ZealanL/RLGym-PPO-Guide/graphs.md

 This graph shows how much the critic is struggling to predict the rewards of the policy.
 The graph scales pretty consistently with how often event rewards (goals, demos, etc.) occur, as they are extremely difficult (and in many cases straight-up impossible) for the critic to predict in the future.

-It should decrease a lot at the very beginning, but then settle down to a "best guess" at some base loss, which will then fluctate depending on what rewards your bot is getting.
+It should decrease a lot at the very beginning, but then settle down to a "best guess" at some base loss, which will then fluctuate depending on what rewards your bot is getting.

 You will also see this graph immediately shift if you make significant changes to your rewards.